Huntsville

 How long do homes stay on the market in Huntsville?

-Homes in Huntsville typically stay on the market for about 114 days.
-This duration reflects the buyer’s market conditions, allowing buyers to find the right property at a reasonable pace.
+Homes in Huntsville typically stay on the market for about 113 days.
+This duration reflects the current buyer’s market, allowing buyers to negotiate and find the right home.

 What amenities are near Huntsville?